 If you are staying at a hotel, the room price includes breakfast.
 All other meals should be covered on your own.
 The SUN Office will offer tips about where you can have lunch at a reasonable price in the university's neighborhood.

 All participants are responsible to have valid health insurance during their stay at CEU.
 If you suffer from a chronic disease, please make sure you bring your medication with you.

 With minor problems, you can contact the CEU Doctor on campus.
-In case of emergency, you will receive proper clinical or hospital treatment covered by your insurance.
+In case of emergency, you will receive hospital treatment covered by your insurance.

 The weather tends to be hot in July (25-35 degrees Celsius).
 Classrooms, the Residence Center and some of the other hotels are air-conditioned so bring something warm if you find the air-conditioning sometimes too cold inside the buildings.